 Pikchr is safe for use in internet-facing applications.
 Hostile Pikchr scripts cause no harm (apart from generating ugly diagrams).

-- Example Pikchr Scripts
+- Example Pikchr Scripts (light-mode or dark-mode)

 - /pikchrshow ← Enter Pikchr text and see the result on-line